narmadagogineni/JavaScript-Mastery/README.md

 # JavaScript-Mastery

-SCRIPT.JS Inlcudes all codes and concpets I worte while learning Thoery with Practice.
+SCRIPT.JS Inlcudes ALL THE CODES and concpets I COVERED while learning Thoery with Practice.

 FAVORITE MOVIE.JS includes a task 1 done by me during the parctice of JS.